ghani35/Assignement_2/README.md

               used to run the 2D simulator
 CUSTOMITED SERVICE:
    created in my_srv/srv/Velocity.srv
-   has tow float32 requests and one float32 response CUSTOMITED MESSAGE: created in ass2/msg/User.msg has one argument  int32
+   has two float32 requests and one float32 response CUSTOMITED MESSAGE: created in ass2/msg/User.msg has one argument  int32